 GI Consultation Service

-In the first year fellows carry out inpatient consultations in gastroenterology at the University of Maryland Medical Center, Baltimore VAMC, and Union Memorial Hospital on a daily basis, under the close supervision of a full-time faculty member.
+In the first year fellows carry out inpatient consultations in gastroenterology at the University of Maryland Medical Center, and Baltimore VAMC on a daily basis, under the close supervision of a full-time faculty member.
 Fellows usually will supervise medical residents and/or students doing a GI subspecialty rotation.
 The consultation service includes didactic teaching and bedside evaluation of patients on work rounds.
 Fellows participate in any GI procedures required for the patient's evaluation.

 At the NIH fellows carry out inpatient consultations in gastroenterology at the NIH Clinical Center, a fully functioning 234 bed research hospital with additional extensive day hospital and outpatient areas.
 The NIH Clinical Center is the nation's largest hospital devoted to clinical research and has both patient care areas and considerable laboratory space and research support facilities.